 A few months ago, some videos of vases being painted with baking soda went viral.
-So, I did an experiment by painting three different vases three different ways–this article is going to have all the information you need on how to paint a vase for the RIGHT result.
+So, I did an experiment by painting three different vases three different ways, to see how important baking soda really was.
+Read on to learn how to paint a vase (or just paint glass!) with and without baking soda for the RIGHT result.

 Supplies You Need to Paint a Vase